Puerto Vallarta: Tourism trends

-Tourism in Puerto Vallarta has increased steadily over the years and makes up 80% of the city's economic activity in 2020.
-The high season for international tourism in Puerto Vallarta is from late November through March (or later, depending on the timing of the college spring break period in the U.S.) The city is especially popular with U.S. residents from the southern and western U.S. because of the number of direct flights between Puerto Vallarta and Atlanta, Los Angeles, San Francisco, Seattle, Denver, Phoenix, Dallas/Fort Worth, Houston, Minneapolis/St Paul and Chicago.
+Tourism in Puerto Vallarta has increased steadily over the years and made up 80% of the city's economic activity in 2020.
+The high season for international tourism in Puerto Vallarta is from late November through March (or later, depending on the timing of the college spring break period in the U.S.) The city is especially popular with U.S. residents from the southern and western U.S. because of the number of direct flights between Puerto Vallarta and Atlanta, Los Angeles, San Francisco, Seattle, Portland, Denver, Phoenix, Dallas/Fort Worth, Houston, Minneapolis/St Paul and Chicago.